charlierolando/scoreboard-countdown_timer/README.md

-# Scoreboard and Countdown Timer GUI using Tkinter
+# Very simple Scoreboard and Countdown Timer GUI using Tkinter

 ## How to use: